ethereum-oasis-op/baseline/README.md

 make reset-splunk
 ```

-If you're on linux, you run the commands directly.
+If you're on linux, run the commands directly.
+Make sure you have node.js v10 installed.
+If your docker users aren't set up and you need to use `sudo` to interact with docker, make sure you take that into account when running the commands below.

 To make:
 ```
-npm-install contracts && \
 cd radish34 && \
+npm ci && \
+cd messenger && npm ci && cd.. && \
+cd api && npm ci && cd.. && \
+cd deploy && npm ci && cd.. && \
+cd ui && npm ci && cd.. && \
+cd zkp && npm ci && cd.. && \
+cd contracts && npm ci && cd.. && \
 docker-compose build && \
 npm run setup
 ```